Wellingtonian/TalentStandarM1M2/README.md

 # TalentStandarM1M2
-Talent Practice
+Talent is a recruitment web app connecting recruiters and candidates.
-My work and code in Talent project.
+These are the files I worked in the Talent project.